ChessGoals Caro-Kann Course

 Chapter 2: Advanced Variation 4.dxc5 and others

-Chapter 2 Preview
+Full Chapter 2 Video

 Chapter 3: Panov Attack and Accelerated Panov

-Against the Panov Attack we will choose a system that aims to reduce all dangerous variations.
+Against the Panov Attack, we will choose a system that aims to reduce all dangerous variations.
 Strategically, we plan to attack either an isolated d-pawn or a backward d-pawn.

 Chapter 3 Preview